 - Open a new Contact Group form

-- Click on Add Members (1) and select either From Outlook Contacts or From Address book
+- Click on Add Members in the ribbon and select either From Outlook Contacts or From Address book

-- Click in the Members field (at the bottom) (2)
+- Click in the Members field (at the bottom) (2 in the screenshot below)

 - Paste (Ctrl+V) the address list into the field

 - Click OK to add them to the Contact Group.
-(3)
+(3 in the screenshot)